 The merry go round is also known as Carousel XI.
 Should you visit during the springtime, be sure not to miss the cherry blossoms in Paris while in the area.
 Come nighttime, the entire area is lit up by the twinkling lights of the Eiffel Tower, and one of the best long exposure shots in the city can be captured here.

-Hotel de Ville Carousel
+Hôtel de Ville Carousel

 The Carousel at Hôtel de Ville (Paris’ iconic town hall) is probably the Carousel to rule them all.
 The light in the evening is perfect here; think harsh shadows against the pretty tones of the carousel.
 This merry-go-round is very similar to the design of the one located at Trocadéro.
+Please note that the Hôtel de Ville carousel isn’t always in situ!

 Though once more of a permanent fixture than the seasonal carousel, now the Hôtel de Ville is only set up for events and special occasions.
 Elsewhere in the arrondissement, you’ll soon discover that Le Marais is one of the chicest areas of Paris and is filled with medieval-esque streets and boutique shops.

-Jardin des Plantes Carousel
+Jardin des Plantes Carousel (Dodo Manège)

 The Dodo Manege carousel that sits in the middle of Jardin des Plantes is by far the most unusual in Paris, if not the world.
 And that’s because this is a carousel dedicated to extinct and endangered animals.
 Is there any other carousel in the World where you can ride on a dodo or Triceratops?